Jim Steinman (1943-present): a Musician from New York, New York, USA.

-The Bad For Good effort would be the last for Steinman for sometime, with the exception of left-over spin off singles, as Steinman now turned to the production desk for most of the 1980s including work on Bonnie Tyler's Total Eclipse Of The Heart hit, with other production credits on Sisters Of Mercy's Floodland set (2 tracks), and the aborted collaboration with Def Leppard due to him being fired.
+The Bad For Good effort would be the last for Steinman for sometime, with the exception of left-over spin off singles, as Steinman now turned to the production desk for most of the 1980s including work on Bonnie Tyler's Total Eclipse Of The Heart hit, with other production credits on Sisters Of Mercy's Floodland set (2 tracks), and an aborted collaboration with Def Leppard due to him being fired.

-Steinman's bombastic theatrical musings and styles in his songwriting was always evident in his own and works for others, and although he would try a band again in 1984 under the moniker of Jim Steinman's Fire Inc., producing only a handful of singles, it would not be until 1989 when he re-emerged with an album of his own as Pandora's Box featuring himself with Eddie Martinez (guitar), Elaine Caswell (vocals), Steve Buslowe (bass), Roy Bittan (piano), Jeff Bittan (piano/backing vocals) andEllen Foley/Deliria Wilde/Gina Taylor/Holly Sherwood/Laura Theodore (all backing vocals) for Original Sin (1989).
-Despite being praised in the Metal press the album failed to succeed commercially, but after his return with Meat Loaf for the hugely popular aforementioned Bat Out Of Hell sequel (merging new material with tracks from both Original Sin and Bad For Good) he was a much sought after producer and songwriter again.
+Steinman's bombastic theatrical musings and styles in his songwriting was always evident in his own works, and those he did for others.
+Although he would try a band again in 1984 under the moniker of Jim Steinman's Fire Inc., producing only a handful of singles, it would not be until 1989 when he re-emerged with an album of his own as Pandora's Box featuring himself with Eddie Martinez (guitar), Elaine Caswell (vocals), Steve Buslowe (bass), Roy Bittan (piano), Jeff Bittan (piano/backing vocals) andEllen Foley/Deliria Wilde/Gina Taylor/Holly Sherwood/Laura Theodore (all backing vocals) for Original Sin (1989).
+Despite being praised in the heavy metal press, the album failed to succeed commercially.
+After his return with Meat Loaf for the hugely popular aforementioned Bat Out Of Hell sequel (merging new material with tracks from both Original Sin and Bad For Good) he was a much sought after producer and songwriter again.

 See Less... ⏫

 Love Diskery on your mobile?
 You'll love us on your big screen device too!